-To help guide our progress toward gender equality, we set a goal of 40% female representation in senior leadership positions.
-As at 31 December 2020, women represented 37.7% of all senior leadership positions, indicating a small increase from the year before, and overall, women represent 42.8% of our workforce.
-For the financial year ended 31 December 2020, female representation on the ALT was 33% and female representation on the Ampol Board was 37.5%.
-To continue increasing the pipeline of female talent and the representation of women in senior leadership positions, we will continue to provide appropriate development, rotation and promotion opportunities along with further building on our employee value proposition.
+The Diversity and Inclusion Policy reflects our commitment to diversity and inclusion and in particular our strategic pillar focused on gender.
+To help guide our progress towards advancing gender representation, we set a goal of 40% female representation in senior leadership positions and a goal to have women hold no less than 30% of board positions.
+As at 31 December 2021, women represented 37.9% of all senior leadership positions, indicating a slight increase from last year at 37.7%.
+Overall, women represent 41.9% of our workforce, female representation in Ampol's Senior Executive team is 25% and female representation on the Ampol Board is 37.5%.